Symmetries in high-temperature lattice QCD with (u, d, s, c, b) optimal domain-wall quarks: Concluding remarks

-Regarding the emergent $SU(2)_{CS}$ chiral-spin symmetry, it is intriguing to observe that the temperature windows meeting the criterion (\ref{eq:SU2_CS_crit_z}) are dominated by the channels of heavy vector mesons with flavor contents $(\bar{u} b, \bar{s} b)$, as indicated by Tables \ref{tab:TCS_all_zT20000}-\ref{tab:TCS_all_zT30000} and Fig. \ref{fig:TCS_zT2_zT3}.
+Regarding the emergent $SU(2)_{CS}$ chiral-spin symmetry, it is intriguing to observe that the temperature windows meeting the criterion (\ref{eq:SU2_CS_crit_z}) are dominated by the channels of heavy vector mesons with flavor contents $\bar{u} b$ and $\bar{s} b$, as indicated by Tables \ref{tab:TCS_all_zT10000}-\ref{tab:TCS_all_zT30000}.
 These results represent the first findings in lattice QCD and suggest that, within their respective temperature windows, hadronlike states—especially $\bar u b$ and $\bar s b$ vector mesons-are likely bound into color singlets by chromoelectric interactions.
-This is notable because the noninteracting theory with free quarks lacks any $SU(2)_{CS}$ symmetry.
-Furthermore, these findings offer valuable insights for exploring the emergent $SU(2)_{CS}$ symmetry in relativistic heavy-ion collision experiments, such as those conducted at the LHC and RHIC, by focusing on vector meson channels with $\bar{u} b$ and $\bar{s} b$ quark contents.
+This is notable because neither the chromomagnetic part of the quark-gluon interaction nor the noninteracting theory with free quarks possesses any $ SU(2)_{CS} $ symmetry.
+Furthermore, these findings offer valuable insights for exploring the emergent $SU(2)_{CS}$ symmetry in relativistic heavy-ion collision experiments, such as those conducted at the LHC and RHIC, by focusing on meson channels with $\bar{u} b$, $\bar{d} b$ and $\bar{s} b$ quark contents.

-Furthermore, based on the comparison between $N_f=2+1+1$ and $N_f=2+1+1+1$ lattice QCD results in Table \ref{tab:compare_T_Nf2p1p1_Nf2p1p1p1}, we propose that the $T$ windows for the emergence of $SU(2)_{CS}$ symmetry in physical QCD—obtained via lattice QCD with physical $(u, d, s, c, b)$ quarks and extrapolated to the continuum limit—are likely to be broader than those observed in unphysical lattice QCD that lack one or more of the following conditions: dynamical $c$ or $b$ quarks, physical quark masses, or extrapolation to the continuum limit.
+By comparing the $T$-windows for the emergent $SU(2)_{CS}$ symmetry across different lattice QCD setups, we obtain a universal feature of chiral-spin symmetry in any QCD system.
+Specifically, we analyze: \\ 1.
+The $\bar{u}d$ sector in $N_f=2$ lattice QCD near the physical point \cite{Rohrhofer:2019qwq} versus $N_f=2+1+1$ lattice QCD at the physical point \cite{Chiu:2024jyz}. \\ 2.
+The $(\bar{u}d, \bar{u}s, \bar{u}c, \bar{s}s, \bar{s}c, \bar{c}c)$ sectors in $N_f=2+1+1$ lattice QCD at the physical point \cite{Chiu:2024jyz} versus $N_f=2+1+1+1$ lattice QCD in this work. \\ From these comparisons, we deduce the following universal feature of chiral-spin symmetry in any QCD system: \textit{Increasing the number of dynamical heavy quarks shifts the $T$-windows for $SU(2)_{CS}$ symmetry to higher temperature ranges, with these windows being primarily dominated by the sectors involving the heaviest quark and the light quarks of the system.} This constitutes one of the key findings of our study.